Name: Flower Monument (Cvjetni spomenik), but commonly referred to as 'Stone Flower' (Kameni Cvijet)

 Donja Gradina Memorial Zone:

-Across from the Stone Flower memorial and museum complex on the Bosnian banks of the Sava River is located another memorial zone connected to the events at Jasenovac which is called Donja Gradina.
+Across from the Stone Flower memorial and museum complex on the Bosnian banks of the Sava River is located another memorial zone connected to the events at Jasenovac which is called the Donja Gradina Memorial Zone.
 This wide marshy area within a deep bend of the Sava River is where thousands of victims of the Camp III Brickworks were ferried by Ustaše guards to be tortured and executed during WWII.
 They were then buried in dozens of mass graves across the area.
-Since the end of war, over 100 of these mass burial sites have been found across the Donja Gradina Memorial Zone (over 47ha), but officials there believe that many more are yet to be found.
+Since the end of the war in 1945, over 100 of these mass burial sites have been found and excavated across the Donja Gradina Memorial Zone (over 47ha), but officials there believe that many more are yet to be found.
 The precise number of those killed here is not known with exact certainty (as sources vary widely on this figure), yet most agree that it was many many thousands who perished here.

 Slideshow - Donja Gradina Memorial